SUNDAY, JUNE 10

 Concurrent A Sessions

 Training institutions from every corner of Canada are experimenting with new ways to overcome the barriers associated with technical training.
-While the future of apprenticeship training inevitably includes new technologies and new approaches, the impact on progression and completion must also be considered.
-Join us for a panel discussion examining what institutions are learning about alternate delivery of technical training.
+Learn about how the apprentice learning environment is changing and how innovative strategies are supporting apprentice skills development, progression and completion.
+Join us for a cracker barrel session examining what institutions are learning about new teaching strategies and alternate delivery of technical training.

 A2.
 Implementing Harmonized Trades Across Jurisdictions